Rev. Fr. William Aloysius Costello

-This Mayo man loved Poetry plus had an amazing Facility for Transcribing Lectures.
+This Mayo man loved poetry also had an amazing facility for transcribing lectures.

 William (Bill or Liam) Aloysius Costello was born in Kiltimagh, Co.
 Mayo on 17th April 1924.

-William Costello was Professed during 1944.
-He was Ordained during 1951.
+William Costello was professed during 1944.
+His ordination occurred during 1951.

 Fr.
-Costello was appointed to Gambia as a Teacher at St. Augustine’s High School in Bathurst (later known as Banjul) until 1959.
+Costello was appointed to Gambia as a teacher at St. Augustine’s High School in Bathurst (later known as Banjul) until 1959.
 He was transferred to Basse until 1963.
-His next appointment was to Kenya where he served at Nairobi, Ngarariga also at Kilimambogo for the years up to 1969.
+His next appointment was to Kenya where he served at Nairobi, Ngarariga also Kilimambogo for the years up to 1969.

 Due to illness Fr.
 Costello returned to Ireland where he lived in Marian House.